erikallin/cucitrace/WarmupTask/Task 1/Task 2.1.md

 	5: Very difficult

--> When you complete your answer, you are ready for your original task -> CLOSE ALL the tabs in the explorer
--> Continue to "Task 2.0.md"
+-> When you complete your answer, you are ready for your original task -> CLOSE ALL the tabs in the explorer related to warm up question -> Continue to "Rejsekort project"